DipityBV/frontender.docs/documentation/collection.md

 Permissions are saved in the lots collection.
 All pages are linked to teams in this collection, you won't be able to edit a page if you're not linked to it by team.

 ### Pages
 Pages are similar to a blueprint, but contain containers (that may reference blueprints).
-They also contain a `template_config.route.path` object that is used by the frontend router.
+They also contain a `template_config.route.path` object that is used by the front-end router.
 When the path object is empty, the lot id will be used as a default.

 The `template_config.route.path` object is required for each page object, without it the router cannot access it.
 Frontender Desktop will be implement a UI that enforces that the path object is not empty.
 When the path object is empty, the lot id will be used as a default.